CristiH97/CristiH97/README.md

 I’m Cristian, a computer science graduate based in the Netherlands.

-I enjoy building cool web apps and working across backend and frontend.
+I enjoy building cool web apps and jumping between frontend and backend work.

 If I have an idea, I usually turn it into a project.